ThomasHoins/Package-Installer/README.md

 The ServiceUI.exe is needed to run the powershell script in System Context and still be able to show a UI in User context.
 It has to be fetched from the SCCM Server ...\OSD\Packages\Microsoft_Deployment_Toolkit_Files_2013\Tools\x64.
 And it has to be placed inside the Resources folder.

 The ServiceUI.exe is not open source and is not part of this Project.
-So we will haave to leave it out of here.
+So we will had to leave it out of here.